ptvan/ptvan.github.io/_posts/2026-02-15-privacy-and-data-safety.md

 Handling data often involves striking a balance between privacy and accessibility: an inaccessible dataset is private, and vice versa.
 Some questions to ask yourself when addressing data privacy includes: how often does the data need to be accessed, how serious would a data breach be ?

-### Common attack vectors
+### Common attack types

-Some of the threads against data privacy include:
+Some of the threats against data privacy include:

 **Singling out attacks** focuses on gathering information about a single individual in a public dataset.
 Imagine you have a dataset on a company's employees with their names replaced with randomly-generated IDs.
 It's a safe bet that the individual with the highest salary is the CEO, but you can also identify specific individuals if you know for example, their gender, age and department.
 This attack can also be combined with the next attack.